 Alternate exchanges are not part of the AMQP protocol but are an extension to them but put in place by Rabbit.
 Basically, what it's going to do is, in the case of failure to route a message to what you've said to route it to, it'll put it somewhere else.

 HA queues or mirrored queues.
 They're slower but they're only slower because that message is coming in and it has to replicate out across all the RabbitMQ nodes in the cluster that you've defined from a number of replicas that you want in the queue.
-Think of it like a multi-master replication in a database.
+Think of it like a multi-leader replication in a database.
 It's got to arbitrate, “I've received this message.
 I know it's in all the queue that it's supposed to be in.
 I've published it out.
 I know it's been removed.”
 That's what makes it slower.

 Transactions, so that's the TX class within AMQP.
 That's pretty slow just like with databases.
 In fact, this is a database transaction with commit and rollback.
 I would advise you just steer clear of it.
 They implement it.
 It's in the spec.
 But there are other ways to get at that.